CelineWong72/Disease-Diagnosis-System/README.md

 ## Side Note
 ------------------
 Currently we build a total of 30 rules in this system.
-As we did not have enough inputs to generate a larger rule based, some diseases will be marked as 'unknown'.
+As we did not have enough inputs to generate a larger rule based, some inputs will be marked as 'unknown' disease.

 ## Dependencies
 ------------------